Community: Let's build some!

 I volunteered with Make Music Madison, a "free, citywide, outdoor day of music held annually on the summer solstice, June 21st".
-Last year we hosted 400 shows and attracted 20,000 attendees.
+One year we hosted 400 shows and attracted 20,000 attendees.

 I participated in a team that came up with NeighborNation.net, which helped people in neighborhoods connect.
 We launched July 4, 2004, and shut it down five years later because we couldn't find other software engineers to keep it going.
 Years later, people still tell me they miss this.